What Is The Conners ADHD Rating Scale?

 Using Your Conners Rating Scale Effectively

-How can you start this process?
+As a parent, how can you start this process of connecting with mental health professionals?
 The next best step is to reach out to a therapist who specializes in child psychology and who can speak more with your child to get an accurate diagnosis.
-However, a lot of parents know that this is easier said than done.
-Resources are not always available near you, or your child may not be able to form a strong enough relationship with the therapists close by to reap the benefits that therapy has to offer.
+A lot of parents know that this is easier said than done.
+Mental health resources are not always available near you, or your child may not be able to form a strong enough relationship with available therapists to reap the benefits that therapy has to offer.
 Additionally, trying to find time in your schedule as a parent can be hard to do given all of the responsibilities crammed into your week.
+You may not be able to arrange a regular schedule for therapy sessions outside of work and school hours.

-Once your child has completed testing, the best way to work around all of these barriers is to visit BetterHelp.
-BetterHelp is an online counseling platform that easily connects visitors to licensed therapists who specialize in a wide variety of practices.
-With this service, there is no having to worry about running out of counselor options, trying to move around your schedule to squeeze in sessions, or spending money and time on traveling to therapists around your area.
-All you have to do is find a time that works right for you with a counselor who can meet your needs and connect with them from the comfort of your own home.
-If this offer sounds perfect for your needs, click on the link above to learn more and connect with a counselor now!
+Once you have completed testing, the best way to work around all of these barriers is to visit an online therapy platform.
+For example, BetterHelp is an online therapy platform that can efficiently connect you with licensed therapists who specialize in a wide variety of practices.
+With this service, you don’t have to worry about running out of counselor options or trying to move around your schedule to squeeze in sessions.
+All you have to do is find a time that works right for you with a counselor who can meet your needs, then connect with them from the comfort of your own home.
+Below, please see reviews of BetterHelp counselors, from parents experiencing a range of challenges.